redis-developer/redis-developer.github.io/docs/develop/java/getting-started/index.md

 ### Run a Redis server

 You can either run Redis in a Docker container or directly on your machine.
-Follow the below commands to setup a Redis server locally:
+Use these commands to setup a Redis server locally on Mac OS:

 ```